akisaarinen/cube4k/README.md

 Spinning cubes WebGL 4k demo.

 Nothing fancy, this is my first attempt at doing something fun with WebGL and shaders.
+Also contains simple bytebeat music.

-Minified version is currently 3615 bytes, and there's actually quite much fat left there.
-Didn't bother optimizing the size any more after getting it below the magic 4k :-)
+Minified version is currently 4091 bytes, and there's lots of fat left there.
+Below 4k is good enough for me at this stage :)

 Demo
 ----